An Orchestra of Voices

 Hailed as “the world’s reigning male chorus” by The New Yorker magazine, the GRAMMY® award-winning ensemble Chanticleer returns with an all-new program.
 Based in San Francisco, Chanticleer is known around the world for the seamless blend of its twelve male voices ranging from countertenor to bass and its original interpretations of vocal literature, from Renaissance to jazz, and from gospel to venturesome new music.

-Their Austin program, Soldier, is expressed in music from the Renaissance to the present day, with universal sentiments ranging from extreme pain to extreme joy.
+Their Austin program, Heart of a Soldier, is expressed in music from the Renaissance to the present day, with universal sentiments ranging from extreme pain to extreme joy.

 The singing of Chanticleer is breathtaking in its accuracy of intonation, purity of blend, variety of color and swagger of style.